mileiny1/Ai-foodsearch-frontend/README.md

 #### Resolution

 - Updated all API base URLs in `authService.js` to point to the production backend URL.
-- Verified `vercel.json` was correctly configured to handle client-side SPA routing (prevent 404s on page refresh).
+- Verified `vercel.json` was correctly configured to handle client side SPA routing (prevent 404s on page refresh).
 - Confirmed the production backend had CORS enabled for the deployed frontend domain.
 - Redeployed the frontend after applying the configuration updates.